keunwoo/infosec-study-guide/README.md

 Software security is a fast-moving field, and at least some of the concrete technical material in these sources will be dated.
-As you study this material, look for generalizable concepts more than specific factual nuggets; and when it comes to build actual systems, research on how current your knowledge is before applying it.
+As you study this material, look for generalizable concepts more than specific factual nuggets; and when it comes time to build actual systems, research how current your knowledge is before applying it.

 Ross Anderson.